LaunchCodeEducation/intro-to-programming-csharp/src/chapters/booleans-and-conditionals/conditionals.rst

 .. admonition:: Example

    Consider a banking application that can remind you when a bill is due.
    The application will notify you that a bill is due soon, but *only if* the bill has not already been paid.

 We summarized the condition as follows: Send a notification of an upcoming bill if the statement "the bill is unpaid" is true.

-In such a program, JavaScript uses booleans to represent the conditional "the bill is unpaid".
+In such a program, C# uses booleans to represent the conditional "the bill is unpaid".
 Based on the truth of this statement, the program executes or skips the code for notifying the user.

-The JavaScript construct that enables such behavior is a **conditional**.
+The C# construct that enables such behavior is a **conditional**.

 ``if`` Statements
 -----------------

 .. index:: ! if, code block

 The most basic form of a conditional is an **if statement**.
-Here's how to create one in JavaScript:
+Here's how to create one in C#:

 .. figure:: figures/if.png
    :height: 400px